-- Evaluation grades are a Pass/Fail grade that will not figure in the final course score, however students must pass the evaluations for each clinical course in order to pass the course - If a student successfully passes the evaluation process for the course, final course score/grade will be assessed using student scores achieved on course activities e.g. scanning assignments, scan check-offs, practicums, assignments etc - Students who receive 2 failed evaluations will earn a failing grade for their clinical course, regardless of the cumulated point score they may have achieved on the scored activities for the course.
+- Evaluation grades are a Pass/Fail grade that will not figure in the final course score; however, students must pass the evaluations for each clinical course to pass the course - If a student successfully passes the evaluation process for the course, final course score/grade will be assessed using student scores achieved on course activities \e.g., scanning assignments, scan checkoffs, practicums, assignments etc. - Students who receive 2 failed evaluations will earn a failing grade for their clinical course, regardless of the cumulated point score they may have achieved on the scored activities\ for the course.

-Note: not all of the above listed activities will be performed by the student in each clinical course, the instructor provides details of specific activities on an ongoing basis throughout each course
+Note: not all the above listed activities\ will be performed by the student in each clinical course, the instructor provides details of specific activities on an ongoing basis throughout each course

-Hill College Echocardiography Program Preceptor Evaluation of the student
+Hill College Vascular Technology Program Preceptor Evaluation of the student